arkmanager/ark-server-tools/README.md

 #### arkmanager update --update-mods
 Updates installed and requested mods

+#### arkmanager update --backup
+Takes a backup of the save files before updating.

 #### arkmanager status
 Get the status of the server.
 Show if the process is running, if the server is up and the current version number